Welcome to Northlake UU’s Children’s Religious Education

 Northlake Unitarian Universalist Church provides childcare from birth through preschool, beginning at 10:00 a.m. for parents and caregivers attending the worship service.
 Children will be supervised by our nursery staff, and welcomed to play together and read.
 Parents and caregivers are invited to stay with their children as long as needed for everyone to feel comfortable in their surroundings.
 Children of visitors are welcome.

 We love visitors!
 All visitors are asked to provide contact information before leaving children in the classroom.
-We ask visitors to try out Northlake for 3 visits, and then, if we are a good fit, we ask that visitors register their children for the Children’s Religious Education Program.
+We ask visitors to try out Northlake for up to 3 visits, and then, if we are a good fit, we ask that visitors register their children for the Children’s Religious Education Program.

 Help your child have a better experience by coming regularly.
 Regular attendance allows children to build relationships at church and permits more continuity between lessons.
 Please make Sunday morning church a family ritual.